-However, the markets are located quite far away from Bangkok – you need to drive around 1.5 hours in one direction – so I would recommend to book an organized tour instead of driving by yourself.
+However, the markets are located quite far away from Bangkok – you need to drive around 1.5 hours in one direction – so I would recommend booking an organized tour instead of driving by yourself.

 Damnoen Saduak is the most popular floating market in Bangkok therefore it’s always packed with tourists.
-To be honest with you it’s not so authentic as you would imagine, the market is very commercialised and it kinda feels like a tourist trap.
+To be honest with you it’s not so authentic as you would imagine, the market is very commercialized and it kinda feels like a tourist trap.

 You can buy basically anything there – like at the Chatuchak Weekend Market – but only if you want, there is no mandatory shopping.
-If you haven’t had breakfast yet I would recommend to try the mango sticky rice or the coconut ice cream, both of them are really delicious and fairly priced.
+If you haven’t had breakfast yet I would recommend trying the mango sticky rice or the coconut ice cream, both of them are really delicious and fairly priced.

 Maeklong Railway Market

-If you’re taking a tour like we did, your guide will show you how to get to the train market.
-After that you will have a couple of hours to explore the market by yourself and have a delicious lunch in one of the restaurants/food stalls.
+If you’re taking a tour as we did, your guide will show you how to get to the train market.
+After that, you will have a couple of hours to explore the market by yourself and have a delicious lunch in one of the restaurants/food stalls.

-The Maeklong Railway Market is one of most unique markets in Bangkok because not only it sits atop the train tracks but a train is actually passing through the market few times a day.
+The Maeklong Railway Market is one of the most unique markets in Bangkok because not only does it sit atop the train tracks but a train is actually passing through the market a few times a day.

-The market completely adjust itself in just minutes to let the train pass freely and after the train has passed everything goes back to normal a few minutes later.
+The market completely adjusts itself in just minutes to let the train pass freely and after the train has passed, everything goes back to normal a few minutes later.
 The train moves through the market very slowly but it’s still crazy to see how close it gets to the goods and the people.
 You can even touch the train while it’s moving, though I wouldn’t recommend it.